simplitech/neo-sharp/docs/Dotnet core.md

 C# can also be used with .NET Framework (different from .NET Core), but this is only compatible with Windows, and for that reason, .NET Core is used instead.

+## IDE

+It's better to use a Integrated Development Environment to have features like debugging and auto-complete.

+For C#, the most recommended are Visual Studio and Visual Code.
+You can download it here: https://visualstudio.microsoft.com/

 ## Attributes (Annotations)

 ## Extensions